facebook/flipper/CONTRIBUTING.md

 For changes affecting both, native code and JavaScript, make sure to only create a single PR containing both parts of the code.

-Although the Sonar desktop app is only released for macOS right now, it is possible to create Windows and Linux builds of the app.
+Although the Flipper desktop app is only released for macOS right now, it is possible to create Windows and Linux builds of the app.
 Please keep this in mind when dealing with platform-specific code.